specdb/specdb/docs/private.rst

 It is possible within `specdb` to generate a private database that can be used in tandem with the public database(s).
-The following describes the procedure.
+The following document describes the procedure.

 Notebooks
 =========